-My writing and editing clients have included Microsoft, US News + World Report, Avelo Airlines, Every Day with Rachael Ray and more.
+My clients have included Microsoft, US News + World Report, Avelo Airlines, Every Day with Rachael Ray, Cooking Light and more.
 I love throwing dinner parties, connecting humans, and laughter.
 (I would still like to try my shot at being a stand-up comedian).
 Email me: [email protected]

 I taught Comms 359, below.